Brian Hoyer

-Axel Edward Brian Hoyer (born October 13, 1985) is an American football quarterback who is a free agent.
-Since joining the NFL in 2009 as an undrafted free agent, he has started for seven different teams, the second-most in league history.
-Hoyer has spent eight seasons, over three separate stints, on the New England Patriots and was part of the team that won a Super Bowl title in Super Bowl LIII.
+Axel Edward Brian Hoyer (born October 13, 1985) is an American former professional football quarterback who played in the National Football League (NFL) for 15 seasons.
+During his career from 2009 to 2023, he started for eight different teams, the second-most in league history.
+Hoyer's longest stint was with the New England Patriots for eight non-consecutive seasons, primarily as a backup, and was a member of the team that won Super Bowl LIII.
+His most successful season was with the Houston Texans in 2015 when he helped lead them to a division title.

-Early years
+Early life

-Born in Lakewood, Ohio and raised in North Olmsted, Hoyer attended Saint Ignatius High School in Cleveland, Ohio, where he played both football and baseball for the Wildcats.
+Born in Lakewood, Ohio, and raised in North Olmsted, Hoyer attended Saint Ignatius High School in Cleveland, Ohio, where he played both football and baseball for the Wildcats.
 On the varsity baseball team, Hoyer played pitcher, infielder, and outfielder.
 In 2002, as a sophomore, he compiled an 8–1 record with a 1.99 ERA.
 He was the winning pitcher in the 2002 Ohio Division I State Championship game allowing 2 earned runs in 6 innings pitched.

 In football, Hoyer compiled a 16–7 record (.696) as a two-year starter for head coach Chuck Kyle.
 In 2002, he completed 131-of-263 passes (49.8%) for 2,130 yards, 18 touchdowns, and 12 interceptions.
 In 2003, he completed 258-of-412 passes for 5,570 yards, 45 touchdowns, and 15 interceptions while leading his team to a 9–3 record.
 He was named USA Today Prep Player of the Week for his performance against Shaker Heights High School.
 He was an Associated Press Division I all-state selection as a senior.
 He participated in the 2004 Ohio All-Star Classic and the July 24 Ohio-Pennsylvania Big 33 All-Star Game.